neo-project/docs/docs/en-us/network/testnet.md

 ## Method of switching to test network

+After downloading NEO client, you can switch the client to connect to test net by modifying the client configuration file.
+Here we take NEO-GUI for an example:

+> [!Note]
+>
+> NEO3 clients can only connect to test net for the moment as the NEO3 main net has not launched yet.

 1. Copy the contents of the program directory under the `protocol.testnet.json` into ` protocol.json` as shown.

 ![image](../assets/testnet_1.png)